Introduction

 echo "sys-apps/systemd cryptsetup" >> /etc/portage/package.use/fde

-# Recompile systemd to enable cryptsetup support
+# Rebuild systemd to enable cryptsetup

 emerge --ask --oneshot sys-apps/systemd